 And there's the key to this story ... as the body of Christ the church is called to continue the healing touch of Jesus through hands-on ministry.
-Ministry of the kind that many of you were involved in this morning, feeding the hungry and comforting the distressed.
-Hands-on ministries of all kinds that are practiced here ... the ministry of a smile and a warm, heart-felt greeting; the ministry of remembering people with notes and cards; the ministry of offering rides; the ministry of photocopying; the ministry of cutting grass and dusting pews; the ministry of taking to lunch; the ministry of bringing lunch in ... the possibilities are almost endless.
-It is these hands-on ministries that help us to show that we have been touched by Christ's love, and that help others to know that they in turn have been touched by Christ's love also, and in that being touched know that they are acceptable to and accepted by God.
+Hands-on ministries of all kinds that are practiced here ... the ministry of a smile and a warm, heart-felt greeting; the ministry of a warm breakfast; the ministry of remembering people with notes and cards; the ministry of offering rides; the ministry of photocopying; the ministry of cutting grass and dusting pews; the ministry of taking to lunch; the ministry of bringing lunch in ... the possibilities are almost endless.
+It is these hands-on ministries that help us to show that we have been touched by Christ's love, and that help others to know that they in turn have been touched by Christ's love also, and in that being touched know that they also are acceptable to and accepted by God.
 How good is that?!